-Coordinators: Part of the modules: Alexander Waibel, Stüker (p.
-79)[IW4INSV] ECTS Credits 6 Hours per week 4 Term Winter term Instruction language de Learning Control / Examinations The assessment is explained in the module description.
+Alexander Waibel, Stüker (p.
+83)[IW4INSV] ECTS Credits 6 Hours per week 4 Term Winter term Instruction language de Learning Control / Exar The assessment is expla e description.

 The students are introduced to the principles of the automatic recognition of speech.
 They are going to get to know the basic layout of a speech recognition system as well as the application of concepts and methods from the area of machine learning, that are utilized in automatic speech recognition.